foldl/esb_sniffer/README.md

 * Folder [_libusb_](libusb) contains header file of [libusb](https://github.com/libusb/libusb/releases/tag/v1.0.27);

-    Extract `libusb.dll` for MinGW64 to this folder.
+    Extract `libusb.dll` for MinGW64 to root directory of this project.

 Steps to build: